Service activities – Local

 Every year Lions Clubs International set up a Peace Poster competition focussing on Peace.
 Open to children in Year 6, supported by their school, children are invited to submit a poster based on a theme.
 Each year posters are judged by Lions and a guest artist from Wisbech Art Club and winners receive a framed certificate and a voucher prize.
 Winners are then reviewed by our District with a possibility of becoming a world winner.

-In July 2020, our Club twinned with Lions Club of Rye, Victoria, Australia.
-We have completed joint service activities despite the distance and have gained new Lion friends, some of whom have visited U.K.
+Since our Club twinned with Lions Club of Rye, Victoria, Australia we have completed joint service activities despite the distance and have gained new Lion friends, some of whom have visited U.K.